BWillJohnson/Easy-Shop-API-Capstone/README.md

 This project is to show how I am implementing the REST standards into EasyShop Application.

 ## Description of the Project
 This API is the next generation of online shopping!
-Designed for both industries and personal use, it offers fast loading and seamless filtering for an efficient and smooth shopping experience.
+Designed for both industries and personal use, it offers fast loading and seamless filtering for an efficient and smooth shopping experience. gives the Admin control of Inserting, Updating, Deleting.
+With authentication being used to truly use the web application.

 ![img.png](src/main/java/org/yearup/img.png), ![img_1.png](src/main/java/org/yearup/img_1.png), ![img_2.png](src/main/java/org/yearup/img_2.png),![img_3.png](src/main/java/org/yearup/img_3.png),![img_4.png](src/main/java/org/yearup/img_4.png),![img_5.png](src/main/java/org/yearup/img_5.png),![img.png](img.png)